UMass-Rescue/ImageSearch_CLIP/README.md

 python -m cli.cli_search -i ./test_image.jpg -n testDataset -k 3
 ```
 > default number of results is 5.

+## Processing Times
+- On average, the preprocessing step handles *26.56* images per second.
+- The average time to process a search request is *0.18* seconds, regardless of the number of results requested or the dataset size, showing minimal impact from these factors.

 ## Model Evaluation
 **Evaluation Process**